 Virginia & Truckee Railroad

 Board at the passenger car depot on "F" Street south from Washington.
 This 1916 Baldwin steam locomotive runs nine times a day every day from the end of May to the end of September, weekends October and November, weather permitting.
 The 40-minute, six-mile round trip ride to the Gold Hill depot travels over the 1869 right of way past silver and gold mine tailings and through tunnel No. 4.
 Alert passengers may spot wild mustangs roaming the hills.
 Passengers may not move from car to car or stand outside on rear observation deck while train is moving.
 Call about special excursion and party trains.
-Virginia & Truckee Railroad, P.O.
-Box 467, Virginia City, NV 89440; (702) 847-0380.
+Virginia & Truckee Railroad, Virginia City, Nev., (702) 847-0380.

 Heber Valley Railroad